surveilr/www.surveilr.com/playwright-tests/README.md

-# FOPC Automation Testing
+# Surveilr Automation Testing

 ## Overview

-This repository contains an automated testing solution for FOPC.
+This repository contains an automated testing solution for Surveilr.
 The framework is implemented in Node.js,Playwright and Typescript facilitating efficient testing based on specified criteria.

 # Folder Structure